 Aggregation is when a group of customers join together to form a single, larger customer that buys energy for its members.
-The citizens who are members of an aggregation program gain “buying power” to solicit the lowest price for the group’s natural gas and/or electricity needs.
-Delhi Township’s aggregation program energy suppliers are committed to helping our customers receive competitive pricing for their natural gas and electricity supply.
-All eligible residents were invited to join the township’s natural gas and electricity aggregation programs in 2014 when the programs were first launched.
-If you were not included in the enrollment process in 2014 and are interested in becoming a member, you are encouraged to contact the suppliers to learn more about the current terms, rates and eligibility requirements.
+The citizens, who are members of an aggregation program, gain “buying power” to solicit the lowest price for the group’s natural gas and/or electricity needs.
+The energy suppliers for Delhi’s aggregation program are committed to helping their customers receive competitive pricing for their natural gas and electricity supply.
+All eligible customers, who will receive an invitation to join by mail, will have the option to participate or opt out with no penalty.
+If you are interested in becoming a member, you are encouraged to contact the supplier directly.

 NOTE TO RESIDENTS: Constellation and Dynegy Energy Services distribute program information to eligible residents by mail only during their open enrollment process (THEY DO NOT SOLICIT BY PHONE OR DOOR-TO-DOOR).
 As more suppliers are offering their services in our area, they may contact you by mail, phone or door-to-door.
 Be leery of other offers, including other divisions within Constellation and Dynegy Energy Services, as they are not affiliated with the governmental energy aggregation programs.
 While door-to-door sales tactics can be obtrusive, they are not illegal with the required vendors licensing through the Police Department.
-If you experience a pushy salesman at your door, get their name and contact information and ask to see their vendor’s license – if they are unable to do so, we recommend that you report it to the Police Department by calling 922-0060.
+If you experience a pushy salesman at your door, get their name and contact information and ask to see their vendor’s license.
+If they are unable to provide one, we recommend you report it to the Police Department at 922-0060.

 Update: October, 2020